Download the Jane mobile app!📱

 Continuing Education Courses for RMTs

 I graduated from the Canadian College of Massage & Hydrotherapy (CCMH) in 2014.
 I am also a member of the Registered Massage Therapists’ Association of Ontario.
 I was born and raised in Cambridge (Galt), ON and am fluently bilingual in both French and English.
 I used to be ‘hard’ on my body from plenty of physical work and various competitive sports.
 Consequently, I suffered from a variety of injuries and experienced a great deal of pain and reduced function.
 After experiencing the benefits of manual treatment from numerous practitioners over the years, I gained valuable insight into how my body functions and how it feels and reacts in dysfunction.
 I was so impressed and appreciative of those that facilitated my recoveries that I decided I would rather be helping people to heal.
 To that end, after more than 25 years in non-health related fields, I chose to return to school to become a Registered Massage Therapist.
 I offer NISA massage, Swedish massage, CranioSacral Therapy including SomatoEmotional Release, deep tissue massage, trigger point therapy, remedial exercise and Reiki treatments.
 In my spare time I enjoy being in the great outdoors; be it on the water, on hiking or cycling trails or camping.
 Back in early 1995 I started my involvement as a Big Brother volunteer with what is now known as “Big Brothers Big Sisters of Waterloo Region”.
-I am currently a Big Brother mentor and anticipate remaining committed to this organization for years to come.
-I also volunteer and take part in an organization called “The ManKind Project”.
-I also enjoy volunteering weekly at a local retirement residence with my therapy dog ‘Rosie’.
+I am not currently a Big Brother mentor but I do still connect with my former Little Brother on a regular basis.
+I also volunteer and take part in an organization called “The ManKind Project” where we support men on ‘changing the world one man at a time’.

 I graduated from the Canadian College of Massage & Hydrotherapy (CCMH) in 2014.
 I am also a ...
 Read More